Ananyasdrafts/unbiased-by-nature/README.md

 ## what's next

-DCA was the first algorithm I reached for, not the last word.
-This is really a testbed for finding local bias, and the immune system has more than one good idea.
-A few directions I want to run through the same ground-truth benchmark:
+DCA was just the first thing I tried.
+The bigger goal here is figuring out what actually finds local bias, and the immune system has more than one interesting idea worth testing.
+A few directions I'd like to run through the same benchmark:

 - **Negative selection, the better-fit immune algorithm.** The immune system also works by learning what "self" (healthy, normal) looks like and generating detectors that fire on